danfuzz/lactoserv/doc/coding-conventions.md

   `foo` and not that the method is allowed to return `null` in case of error.

-* `mustBe<thing>()` &mdash; Names a method which is checking that its argument is of the given type (or type-ish thing), and which will `throw` if not.
+* `mustBe<thing>()` &mdash; Names a method which is checking that its argument is of the given type (or type-ish thing), returning the given value if it matches the type, or `throw`ing if not.
 This parallels the library class `typey.MustBe`.

 ### Ledger of arbitrary decisions